A Chiastic Reconfiguration Of Zechariah 1-6

 8 Then he called to me, “Look, those going toward the north country have brought me peace about the north country.” [g]

-9 The word of the Lord came to me: 10 “Take silver and gold from the exiles Heldai, Tobijah and Jedaiah, who have arrived from Babylon.
-Go the same day to the house of Josiah son of Zephaniah.
-11 Take the silver and gold and make crowns [h], and set them [i] on the head of the high priest, Joshua son of Jozadak.
-12 Tell him this is what the Lord Almighty says: ‘Here is the man whose name is the Branch, and he will branch out from his place and build the temple of the Lord.
-13 It is he who will build the temple of the Lord, and he will be clothed with majesty and will sit and rule on his throne.
-And he will be a priest on his throne.
-And there will be harmony between the two.’
-14 The crowns [j] will be given to Helem [k], Tobijah, Jedaiah and Hen son of Zephaniah as a memorial in the temple of the Lord.
-15 Those who are far away will come and help to build the temple of the Lord, and you will know that the Lord Almighty has sent me to you.
+9 The word of the Lord came to me: 10 “Take offerings from the exiles.
+Take offerings from Heldai, Tobijah and Jedaiah.
+When they come from Babylon, go [h] the same day to the house of Josiah son of Zephaniah.
+11 Take the silver and gold and make crowns [i], and set them [j] on the head of the high priest, Joshua son of Jozadak.
+12 Tell him this is what the Lord Almighty says: ‘Here is the man whose name is the Branch, and he will branch out from his place.
+He will build the temple of the Lord.
+13 Yes, He will build the temple of the Lord.
+He will be clothed with majesty and will sit and rule on his throne, and he will be a priest on his throne; and [k] there will be harmony between the two.’
+14 The crowns [l] will be given to Helem [m], Tobijah, Jedaiah and Hen son of Zephaniah as a memorial in the temple of the Lord.
+15 Those who are far away will come and help to build the temple of the LORD.
+And [n] you will know that the Lord Almighty has sent me to you.
 This will happen if you diligently obey the Lord your God.”

 Retranslation notes for Zechariah 6